fvalles/maze-game/README.md

 You can see the final result either cloning the repository files and running `npm start` from the CLI or visiting it on my Netlify account!

+To play the game, just click the **Start Game** button and once in the maze screen move across it with the arrow keys.

 **[👉🏼 View mario bros maze game on Netlify 👈🏼](https://mario-bros-maze-game-fvalles.netlify.app/)**

 ## Coding details